navya19j/4D-Segmentation/README.md

     $ Parent directory containing ground truth masks
     $ Name of cell directory containing images in both parent directory
     $ If you want to split dataset into train and test Y otherwise N
-    $ If you want to "not" reduce the size of images to 128 set Y otherwise N (keep default : N)
+    $ If you want to "not" reduce the size of images to 128 to train the model set Y otherwise N (keep default : N)
     $ Number of Epochs
     $ If train on the pretrained model Y otherwise N
     $ Name of Trained model (If no pre-trained model, set to None)